West Footscray railway station

-West Footscray railway station is a commuter railway station on the Sunbury line, which is part of the Melbourne railway network.
+West Footscray is a railway station operated by Metro Trains Melbourne on the Sunbury line, part of the Melbourne rail network.
 It serves the western suburb of West Footscray, in Melbourne, Victoria, Australia.
 West Footscray station is a ground-level unstaffed station, featuring three platforms, an island platform with two faces and one side platform, accessible by a pedestrian footbridge.
 It opened on 1 October 1888, with the current island platform provided in 2013 and the current side platform provided in 2020.

-Initially opened as Footscray West, the station was given its current name of West Footscray on 1 September 1912.
+Initially opened as Footscray West, the station was changed to West Footscray on 1 September 1912.

 Two dual gauge tracks run to the north of the station, forming the South Kensington – West Footscray freight line, which links the Port of Melbourne and other freight terminals to the rest of the state.
 The tracks also form part of the Melbourne – Sydney and Melbourne – Adelaide standard gauge lines.
 Two Regional Rail Link tracks run to the south of the station.